History of the Foundation

 Similar mission to the Memorial Foundation, but the two are not affiliated.

-'SU 75 Board of Trustees creates the NDSU Development Foundation, and the Memorial Foundation and NDSU Alumni Achievement Foundation become part of the NDSU Development Foundation, which forged a strategic alignment with the NDSU Alumni Association.
+'SU 75 Board of Trustees creates the NDSU Development Foundation.
+The Memorial Foundation and NDSU Alumni Achievement Foundation become part of the NDSU Development Foundation, which forged a strategic alignment with the NDSU Alumni Association.

-The $20 Million Campaign for North Dakota State University raises $23.4 million in four years.
+The $20 Million Campaign for NDSU raises $27.2 million in four years, concluding in 1997.
 Funds support Ehly Hall, scholarships, faculty support, and what becomes the McGovern Alumni Center.

-Launch of the $75 million Momentum Campaign, which secures funds for Richard H. Barry Hall, Bison Sports Arena renovations, scholarships, and faculty support.
+The $75 million Momentum Campaign launches, which secures funds for Richard H. Barry Hall, Bison Sports Arena renovations, scholarships, and faculty support.
 The campaign closes in 2007 after raising more than $108.4 million.

 NDSU's Giving Day is established, encouraging alumni, faculty, staff, and friends to come together and support the university in a one-day giving blitz.

-NDSU Foundation and Alumni Directors approve governance modifications to combine volunteer bodies under one name called Trustees.
+NDSU Foundation and Alumni Directors approve governance changes to combine volunteer bodies under one name called Trustees.

 The Sheila and Robert Challey Institute for Global Innovation and Growth launches in the College of Business.

-Robert and Sheila Challey commit a $75 million gift to NDSU—the single largest publicly-announced gift in university history.
+Robert '67 and Sheila Challey commit a $75 million gift to NDSU — the single largest publicly-announced gift in university history.
 The gift supports performing arts, the Challey Institute, scholarships, and other key priorities for NDSU.

 The NDSU Foundation and Alumni Association consolidate its name to become the NDSU Foundation.